 Former employers.
 If your former employer is aware of your medical condition and saw how it affected your ability to do your job, you should ask him or her to write a letter for you.
 Ask the employer to be as specific as possible in describing your job duties, how you did your job before you got sick, and the effects your condition had on your ability to keep working.

 Getting approved for disability can be hard if you do not have a supportive doctor.
 An experienced disability attorney has dealt with myriad cases where claimants did not have a supporting doctor and has techniques and strategies that can help overcome this obstacle.
-Contact a disability lawyer here.
+You can find a disability lawyer using our lawyer directory.